MicroShed/mp-rest-client-generator-vscode-ext/README.md

-# VS Code MicroProfile Generator Extension
+# VS Code MicroProfile Rest Client Generator Extension
-This is a MicroProfie vscode extension that generates a MicroProfile rest client interface template from an OpenAPI `.yaml` file.
+This is a MicroProfie VS Code extension that generates a MicroProfile Rest Client interface template from an OpenAPI `.yaml` file.
 This extension makes use of the [openapi-generator](https://github.com/OpenAPITools/openapi-generator).
-The extension will generate `models` and `apis` folders.
+This extension will generate `models` and `apis` folders.

 ## Input
 The extension takes in 3 parameters.